 They are Natural Communicators.

 We’ve already mentioned the importance of listening to an EA’s success.
-But when it comes time to communication, an EA displays calm confidence and a clear speaking style that ensures everyone understands what he or she must do, and when he or she needs to do it by.
-They’re also expert at speaking to different types of people, from the most junior intern to the high profile CEO, as well as displaying cultural understanding with international clients.
+But when it comes to communication, an EA displays calm confidence and a clear speaking style that ensures everyone understands what he or she must do, and when he or she needs to do it by.
+They’re also experts at speaking to different types of people, from the most junior intern to the high profile CEO, as well as displaying cultural understanding with international clients.

 They Display High Levels of Loyalty and Discretion.